codeforamerica/form-flow/README.md

 #### Marker Annotations

-Marker annotations that mark the field for a certain functionality.
-These annotations may or may not have any validation associated with them, they may simply mark the field for some usage.
+Marker annotations are used to mark a field for certain functionality.
+These annotations may or may not have any validation associated with them; they may simply mark the field for some usage.

 ##### @Encrypted